 Cleaning and Maintaining Your Air Fryer

-- Remove and Clean the Basket: Most air fryer baskets are removable and dishwasher safe.
-Follow the manufacturer’s instructions for cleaning.
+- Basket: Most baskets are dishwasher safe.
+Follow the manual.

-- Check and Clean Filters: If your air fryer has a filter, check it regularly and clean or replace it as necessary.
+- Filter: If your model has one, clean or replace it as needed.

 Frequently Asked Questions (FAQ)